HHS/TANF-app/docs/Architecture Decision Record/008-deployment-flow.md

 * Good: Vendor dev team "crowding" should be reduced through this solution.
 * Good: Only need to maintain/monitor vendor dev access to a single Cloud.gov Space using this solution -- least privilege, simplified account management.
 * Good: Code deploys automatically upon gov approval, but does not deploy immediately to prod, leaving room for further gov testing.
+Any mistakes that make it past gov review will not deploy immediately to prod.
 * Tradeoff: A four-environment setup has more complexity than a three-environment setup.
 * Alternative: An alternative would be to have a single gov-only Space in Cloud.gov, prod.
 Gov-approved code would deploy directly to prod on merge.
 However, this leaves no room for testing code after it has been gov-approved.
 In this alternative flow, mistakes would deploy immediately to prod.